Skip to content

 An interface showing text in Airtable

-Airtable has more powerful automations
+Airtable has more powerful built-in automations, but both connect to Zapier

 Add new Google Calendar events to databases in Notion